 Cassandra Carmichael is the executive director of the National Religious Partnership for the Environment.
 Previously, she served as director of the National Council of Churches’ Eco-Justice Programs and has written numerous articles on faith and the environment.

-Saffet Abid Catovic is a Muslim environment leader.
+Saffet Abid Catovic is a Muslim environmental leader.
 He co-founded Green Muslims of New Jersey and helped launch the Islamic Society of North America’s Green Masjid Task Force.
 In 2018, he shared his efforts to offset the carbon footprint of his pilgrimage to Mecca with Sojourners.
-Imam Catovic serves as the Washington Office Director, Islamic Society of North America.
-He received a MA in Religion and Society from Drew University, specializing in Religion and the Environment.
+Imam Catovic serves as Washington office director for the Islamic Society of North America.
+He earned a master’s in religion and society from Drew University, specializing in religion and the environment.

 Nana Firman is Senior Ambassador for GreenFaith, an interfaith organization that promotes environmental stewardship.
 She previously worked with the World Wildlife Fund in Indonesia.